Dutch investigative journalist Peter R. de Vries dies after shooting | DW | 15.07.2021

 Dutch Prime Minister Mark Rutte called de Vries' death "almost incomprehensible."
 He described the journalist as "always dedicated, afraid of nothing and no one.
 Always seeking the truth and standing up for justice."

-The mayor of Amsterdam called him a national hero while European Commision President Ursula von der Leyen she was "saddened" by his passing.
+The mayor of Amsterdam called him a national hero, while European Commission President Ursula von der Leyen she was "saddened" by his passing.

 "Investigative journalists are vital to our democracies," von der Leyen said.
 "We must do everything we can to protect them."

-German Association of Journalists Chairman Frank Überall said in a statement that journalism has lost a "committed, courageous colleague."
+Frank Überall, the chairman of the German Association of Journalists, said in a statement that journalism has lost a "committed, courageous colleague."

 Why could he have been shot?

-Although it is at yet unclear who could have wanted de Vries' dead, Michael Kerres, the diplomatic editor of Rotterdam newspaper NRC, shed some light on the attack the day after he was shot.
+Although it remains unclear who could have wanted de Vries' dead, Michael Kerres, the diplomatic editor of Rotterdam newspaper NRC, shed some light on the attack the day after de Vries was shot.

 "It happened just when Peter and police were leaving a TV studio where he had participated in a live talk show, something he does very regularly," Kerres told DW.

-"He was just walking down the street towards his car when he was attacked and probably shot five times and hit in the head."
+"He was just walking down the street toward his car when he was attacked and probably shot five times and hit in the head."

 Kerres said that de Vries had received death threats for his work on a recent important drug case.